Frontline (American TV program): Critical reception

 Frontline has received generally positive reviews from television critics.
 David Zurawik of The Baltimore Sun wrote that the episode "Inside the Meltdown", was "one of the finest hours of non-fiction TV that I have seen."
 Vern Gay of Newsday wrote that "The Card Game" episode, "bores down to the hard, cold truth" and is "journalism at its best."
 Tom Brinkmoeller of TV Worth Watching called it, "Indispensable."
 Sean Gregory of Time wrote about the episode, "League of Denial", that it was "a first-rate piece of reporting."
 David Zurawik of The Baltimore Sun wrote about the episode "The Rise of ISIS", that it was "superb and daring work."
 Alasdair Wilkins of The A.V.
 Club wrote, "hardest-hitting show on television."
 Margaret Sullivan, the media columnist of The Washington Post wrote for the episode, "The Choice 2016", "utterly-fair and completely riveting."
 Vern Gay of Newsday wrote that the show is "authoritative and comprehensive."
 David Zurawik of The Baltimore Sun wrote that the episode "Trump's Showdown", "is as good as long-form, non-fiction television gets."
 Chris Barton of the Los Angeles Times wrote for the episode, "The Facebook Dilemma" that Frontline has a "well-earned reputation for unflinching, in-depth examinations of social issues and current events."
+The Daily Beast wrote for the episode, "The Choice 2020", "Beyond spin...thoughtful [and] in-depth."